Skip to main content

 Valerian and St. John's wort are herbal calming supplements that can help with mild anxiety.
 Adaptil (DAP) uses synthetic dog pheromones and has the most...

-A white dog with pointy ears carefully sniffing around poisonous plants in a sunny garden.
+A white dog with pointed ears sniffs carefully around poisonous plants in a sunny garden.

-Lily of the valley, tulips, ivy, boxwood and oleander are among the most common toxic garden and wild plants for dogs.
-Puppies and young dogs are especially at...
+Lily of the valley, tulips, ivy, boxwood, and oleander are among the most common poisonous garden and wild plants for dogs.
+Puppies and young dogs are...

 A worried dog scratches itself on the carpet, surrounded by shadowy fleas and home remedies for flea control.